 Spaghetti with Sweet Corn Pesto

-3½ cups fresh corn kernels (cut from 6 ears of corn)
+- 3½ cups fresh corn kernels cut (from about 6 ears of corn)

-Wipe out the sauté pan with a paper towel, add 3 tablespoons olive oil, and heat over medium-low heat.
-Add the corn, garlic, and ½ teaspoon salt and cook for 8-10 minutes, stirring occasionally, until the corn is tender.
+- Wipe out the sauté pan with a paper towel, add 3 tablespoons olive oil, and heat over medium-low heat.
+Add the corn, garlic, and ½ teaspoon salt and cook for 8 to 10 minutes, stirring occasionally, until the corn is tender.